When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 Talk about your concerns

-As stated earlier, communication is essential at understanding your partner’s needs.
+As stated earlier, communication is essential in understanding your partner’s needs.

 It is important in every relationship for couples to be able to address what causes intimacy issues and talk about what are the intimacy issues crippling their relationship.

-Issues about trust and commitment should also be discussed in every relationship to deal with the emotional intimacy issues, so the spouse will know how to make him or her feel more secure and loved.
+Issues about trust and commitment should also be discussed in every relationship to deal with the emotional intimacy issues, so the spouse will know how to make them feel more secure and loved.

 Recognize the outside factors

-The cause of intimacy issues in a relationship might also be a reason of many external factors that won’t have much control over.
-Women with intimacy issues or men with intimacy issues might feel instigated from factors outside their marriage or relationship.
+The cause of intimacy issues in a relationship might also be due to external factors that we won’t have much control over.
+Women with intimacy issues or men with intimacy issues might feel instigated by factors outside their marriage or relationship.

 When one or both from the couple is distracted by problems at work or by issues from people in their extended family, then intimacy could be greatly affected.

 When a couple is stressed out about other things, being intimate will be the last thing on their mind.